Fall of Year 43 (after the Great Plague)

 As Kamatari pulled the corpse through the front door, he watched as Teuta gathered her weapons and slipped through the barn door followed by her men.
 A moment later, he saw movement along the tree line.
 At first, he thought Anville had sent reinforcements, but as two men stepped into the clearing, it became obvious they were Fiorian.
 He bit back a sudden cry of surprise.
-The men had not seen them but they were facing the house.
+The men had not seen them.
+One had a chicken under one arm and the other was carrying a basket of apples.
+The pillaging Fiorians were facing the house.
 They were facing him.

 Kamatari grabbed the door handle and lunged backwards, trying to drag the body with him as he fell backwards.
 But the old man’s foot caught in the door and it simply shuddered and flew open again.
-The lead Fiorian shouted something at him and aimed his firestick.
+The lead Fiorian shouted something at him.
+The other Fiorian let go of his chicken, which scurried away, and aimed his firestick.
 The weapon made a loud crack and a projectile screamed towards Kamatari.
 He had no time to react.
 He felt a heavy thud and the impact sent him sprawling with the old man landing atop his chest.
 This seemed familiar.

 “Gods, who’s shooting at us?”
 Minoru cried as the old woman began to howl.